Harl-Towne/event-camera-vpr-demonstrator/README.md

 The filter node filters events between the `format_converter` and `event_demo_ui` nodes. `null_filter` is a pass through filter and `tonic_filter` is intended to remove noise but currently doesn't run in real-time.
 The files for these nodes are in `filter/src/`.

 The `event_demo_ui` node is part of the main ui of the demo itself.
+This code for the demo program and this node is in `main_ui/src/main.py`.
+This file containts two classes `EventDemoWindow` and `EventStore`.
+- `EventDemoWindow` is responsible for the main ui window, event callbacks and ROS callbacks.
+- `EventStore` is a class for storing and retriving events quickly.
+Internaly the events are stored as a list of numpy matricies where each matrix is an event packet.
+Externaly the events are accessed as if the `EventStore` is one large matrix.